Demigods in our body politics; mismanaging our natural resources

 Politicians, aiding them to put our progress on hold.

-We are more than sick, how can a country like Ghana import tomatoes from Burkina Faso, onions from Mali, plantain and others from other neighboring countries?
+We are more than sick, how can a country like Ghana import tomatoes from Burkina Faso, onions from Mali, plantain and others from other neighbouring countries?
 Are we serious at all??

-If care is not taken, very soon we will import water from some these countries.
-To be frank, Ghana Water Company Limited in a presser, warned us about this issue, because as I speak, these illegal miners have succeeded in destroying most of our water bodies.

-Undiluted report indicates that, China has produced their cocoa beans for the first time.
-The report indicates that, Hainan has exported cocoa beans to Belgium for the first time, according to the Chinese Academy of Tropical Agricultural Science (CATAS) .
-The first batch of 500kg of cocoa beans worth, £ 3,044, about 3,600 dollars was produced in Xinglong, a township of Hainan in China with a tropical climate.
+The undiluted report indicates that China has produced their cocoa beans for the first time.
+The report indicates that Hainan has exported Cocoa beans to Belgium for the first, according to the China Academy of Agricultural Science (CATAS).
+The first batch of 500kg of cocoa beans worth, £3,044, about $3,600 dollars was produced in Xinglong, a township of Hainan in China with a tropical climate.

-Any serious leader won't and will never jubilate about this.
-The signs and symptoms of rejection have been exhibited by the EU market, and we have no choice than to do things right.
+Any serious leader won’t and will never jubilate about this.
+The signs and symptoms of rejection have been exhibited by the EU market, and we have no choice but to do things right.

 Ghana deserves better, we were not destined to go through this.